d6system/dms-companion/README.md

 This Discord bot can be used to create roles in your DM server for each of your alters so people can ping your alters seperately.

+You want it hosted for you?
+Request a quote by e-mailing sales@gotitsystems.nl

 # How to install
 Compatible with: Windows/Linux/Mac.